EngTaha1995/ITI-SysAdmin-Milestone/Linux Map.md

 setenforce (1,0)|turn on selinux ls -z | showing files with thier security/context. chcon -t | change file context type for selinux.

+* Kernel Module for enhanced security for all applications in linux environment.
+* check config file in /etc/selinux/config.